jmrod4/miniparse/README.md

 ## How to use

-Please find below a short but meaningful example, then you can **[get more examples](https://github.com/jmrod4/miniparse/tree/master/examples)** in [Github miniparse repository](https://github.com/jmrod4/miniparse).
+Please find below a short but meaningful example, then you can **[get more examples](https://github.com/jmrod4/miniparse/tree/master/examples)** at [Github miniparse repository](https://github.com/jmrod4/miniparse).

 Let's try putting the following code in `myprogram.rb`